Virginia Hamilton Snell

 - Member, Attorney’s Advertising Commission for the Kentucky Bar Association, 2003-2005, appointed by the Board of Governors

 - Member, Litigation Committee, Kentucky Chamber of Commerce

 - Member, Louisville Public Media Board of Directors, Vice Chair of the Committee on Board Leadership and Governance, Member, Executive Committee.
 LPM consists of three public radio stations, WFPL (NPR and local news), WFPK (alternative music and entertainment) and WUOL (classical music), 2010-2014

-- Member, Visiting Committee, Board of Overseers for Brandeis Law School, University of Louisville 2007-2008 to assess curriculum
+- Member, Visiting Committee to assess curriculum, Board of Overseers for Brandeis Law School, University of Louisville, 2007-2008

-- Member, Board of Trustees for the Oldham County Public Library District, appointed to the Board by the Fiscal Court 2000-2009 (and 2011-2020), during which the Library completed a major construction project for a new building in LaGrange, KY, which is the first leed-certified (green) library in Kentucky.
+- Past President and member, Board of Trustees for the Oldham County Public Library District, appointed to the Board by the Fiscal Court 2000-2009 and 2011-2020, during which the Library completed a major construction project for a new building in LaGrange, KY, which is the first leed-certified (green) library in Kentucky.

-- Member, State Advisory Council on Libraries and Archives, appointed by Governor Paul Patton, 2001-2006
+- Member, State Advisory Council on Libraries and Archives, appointed by Governor, 2001-2006

-- Member, Executive Committee of the Kentucky Shakespeare Festival Board of Directors for several years
+- Member, Executive Committee of the Kentucky Shakespeare Festival Board of Directors in 1990s

 - “Dear Trial Court: Please Key The Post-Judgment Interest Rate To An Index, Not Making It The Best Investment In Town,” Bar Briefs, June 2011

 - “Make Sure You’re Awake When the Arbitration Clause is Negotiated,” Bench & Bar, September 2009